Solar Power Northwest Territories (2023 Guide)

 - Application.
 Rebate applications, including all paperwork, should be handled entirely by your installation company.

-Solar Rebates & Tax Credits
+Rebates & Tax Breaks

-The program allows property owners to receive a 33% rebate on the total cost a solar system including installation up to a maximum rebate amount of $5,000.
+The program allows property owners to receive a 50% rebate on the total cost a solar system including installation up to a maximum rebate amount of $20,000.